 4. Buy in bulk

 If you have the space in your freezer why not save some money and trips to the store by buying in bulk.
 Buy extra when you see stuff you use on sale!
-Sales are my favorite and I always grab more than I need.
+Sales are my favourite and I always grab more than I need.
 Going to the grocery store once a week can get annoying at times, so It’s great having extra stuff, so you can just store more in your cupboards and freezer.